-- (a) Providing balconies with a minimum depth of 6 feet. - (b) Orienting and screening balconies to ensure a high degree of privacy from other units and adjacent balconies. - (c) Suitably screening any balconies affected by ALRT and bus impacts to reduce noise and ensure privacy. - (d) Integrating balconies into the overall building design to avoid a "tacked-on" look.
+- (a) Providing balconies with a minimum depth of 6 feet. - (b) Orienting and screening balconies to ensure a high degree of privacy from other units, adjacent balconies and for private areas of nearby single-family homes. - (c) Suitably screening any balconies affected by ALRT or bus impacts to reduce noise and ensure privacy. - (d) Integrating balconies into the overall building design to avoid a "tacked-on" look.